 TICK BOX

-Will I be able to visit family again?
+What if I can't visit family again?

 Will I lose my place at college?

 What if I forget to wash my hands?

 What if someone comes too close to me when I'm out?

 What if my mum or dad gets ill?

 What if I get ill?

-Will I see my friends again?
+Do I have to wear a mask?

 Will I be safe when I go out?

 Will the rules change again?

 What if I have to get tested?

 Are any other things making you anxious just now?

-רואי (בות המונים
+3

-With the same of t 2525 63
+William